rlisle/Patriot/README.md

 and downloaded to your iPhone manually, but I intend to allow the use of a single, published app using particle.io OAuth in the future.
-It remains to be seen whether Apple will allow certifying a hobbyist app such as this, but it's certainly worth a try.
+It remains to be seen whether Apple will allow certifying a hobbyist app such as this, but I'm going to try.

 ## Release History
 Refer to the (Releases page)[https://github.com/rlisle/ParticleIoT/releases]